Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-Bird's-nest Orchid can be tricky to find, living as it does in low-lit woodland conditions, but in Slovenia at the right time of year, these orchids appear in thousands.
+Its world range extends into Northern and Central Europe and further south towards the Mediterranean where it is largely confined to to mountain woodlands and forests.
+In Slovenia at the right time of year, these orchids appear in thousands.
 Not only are they inside woodland, they spill out on to roadside verges in huge clumps of flowers.
 No doubt, they occur in similar numbers in other Central European countries, too.

-The specimens above was photographed under lime trees in west Wales in early May (top), and in Beech woods in the Lot Valley in France in late April.
+The specimens on this page were photographed under lime trees in west Wales in early May (top), and in Beech woods in the Lot Valley in France in late April (left).

 The Plant List

 Anne and Simon Harrap (2005) Orchids of Britain and Ireland; A&C Black

 Pierre Delforge (2005) Orchids of Europe, North Africa and the Middle East; A&C Black

 Den Nordiska Floran (1992) Bo Mossberg, Stefan Ericsson and Lennart Stenberg; Wahlstrom & Widstrand

 If you found this information helpful, we are sure you would also like books on the Wild Orchids of Wales, of The Burren, and of the Algarve.
 Author-signed copies are available here...